turbot/steampipe-docs/docs/reference/mod-resources/category.md

 ## Folding

-The `graph` resource supports *folding*, collapsing multiple nodes that have the same category into a single node.
+The `graph` resource supports *folding*, allowing you to collapse multiple nodes that have the same category into a single node.
 You can click to expand or collapse the folded nodes.
-To be considered for folding, the node must have have the same category and the same edges.
+To be considered for folding, the nodes must have the same category and the same edges.

 By default, folding is enabled with a threshold of `3`.
-This means that if a node has the same category as 3 or more other nodes, it will be folded into a single node.
+This means that if there are 3 or more nodes with the same category and edges, they will be folded into a single node.
 You can change the fold options in the `fold` block in the category definition.
 The `fold` block has the following properties:

 | Argument | Type | Optional? | Description
 |-|-|-|-